Aircoookie/WLED-Docs/docs/interfaces/mqtt.md

 There is support for client ID and authentication, but this is presently transmitted over an unencrypted connection, so please **do not** use the same password for other services.

 !!! warning "Attention"
-    The maximal length of a MQTT messages for WLED is 1024 bytes.
+    The maximum length of an MQTT message for WLED is only limited by free RAM.